-The objectives of this systematic review were to determine the effectiveness and safety of spinal surgery in people with DMD with scoliosis.
-We intended to test the following hypotheses:
+The objectives of this systematic review were to determine the effectiveness and safety of spinal surgery in DMD patients with scoliosis.
+We intended to address whether spinal surgery:

-1. Whether spinal surgery is effective in increasing survival;
+1. is effective in increasing survival;

-2. Whether spinal surgery can improve respiratory function in the short-term and long-term;
+2. can improve respiratory function in the short term and long term;

-3. Whether spinal surgery can improve quality of life and overall functioning;

-4. Whether spinal surgery is associated with severe adverse effects.
+- 3. can improve quality of life and overall functioning; - 4. is associated with severe adverse effects.